vmware-archive/arca-android/arca-core/README.md

 }
 ```

-In the `onExecute` method we are invoking our `MyAppApi` class which fetches json data from the server and converts it into models using Gson.
+In the `onExecute` method we are invoking our `MyAppApi` class which fetches json data from the server and parses the response using Gson.

 ```java
 public class MyAppApi {